Hivesville, Queensland: History

 The Anglican Church of the Holy Spirit opened on 15 May 1932.
 It was the first church in Hivesville and was erected by volunteer labour to the design of architect Mr E. Bird.
 Its closure on 3 June 2005 was approved by Assistant Bishop Rob Nolan.
 The Hivesville Hall fell into disuse and was handed over to the Wondai and later South Burnett Regional Council, who sold the building into private ownership in 2017.

 St Mark's Lutheran Church opened in the early 1960s.

+Telephone services first became available in the district in 1924 when the Hivesville exchange was opened.

+Mr. Arthur Johnson, businessman of Hivesville, also operated a travelling cinema for many years across a wide area of Queensland.
+There is evidence he showed pictures in the Hivesville Hall as early as 1929.
+The Empire Theatre was built at a later date to provide for cinema entertainment in the township.